requarks/docs-legacy/wiki/install/configuration.md

 The configuration file is automatically generated for you during the Configuration Wizard.
 You may however change settings or additional options not shown during the wizard, based on the list below.

-The configuration file is located at the root, named `config.yml`. **Note that any changes will not be applied until Wiki.js is restarted**.
+The configuration file is located at the root, named `config.yml`.
+Environment variables can be used to set property values with the syntax `$(ENV_VAR_NAME)`. **Note that any changes will not be applied until Wiki.js is restarted**.

 # General Site Settings

 | Property            | Required | Description                                                                                                                          |   Default Value  |